Feeding your baby

 4. Measure the Formula and Water

 Follow the instructions on the formula tin to measure the right amount of water and powder.
 Use the scoop provided in the tin, leveling it off but avoid compacting the formula.
-Adding too much or too little formula can cause health issues for your baby.
+Adding too much or too little formula impacts the nutritional content and may harm your baby.

 5. Mix the Formula